-What is a Certified Medical Assistant?
+What is a Certificate in Medical Assisting?

 Gogebic Community College offers a full time certificate program for Medical Assisting.
 It runs three consecutive semesters, with the practicum experience running in the summer semester.
 The program begins each August and classes are held on the main campus in Ironwood with some online classes.
 Practicum sites are located in Ironwood and the surrounding areas.